plone/training/docs/plone-deployment/setup.md

 If you are willing to follow the training using Docker Hub as your registry, please:

 - Create an account at [Docker Hub](https://hub.docker.com/).
-- Configure your local Docker to use Docker Hub credentials with `docker login`
+- Configure your local Docker to use Docker Hub credentials with `docker login`.

-Although Gitlab's container registry works the same as any other, we do not include it in the training.
+Although GitLab's container registry works the same as any other, we do not include it in the training.

 ## Cookiecutter